SimonJMurphy/smurfmeister.github.com/research/index.markdown

 Contact
 =======
-I can be reached at work by phone on +61 426 890 131, or by email at [murphy@physics.usyd.edu.au](mailto:murphy@physics.usyd.edu.au).
+I can be reached at work by phone on +61 426 890 131, or by email at [simon.murphy@sydney.edu.au](mailto:simon.murphy@sydney.edu.au).